 The B2B, or business to business, buying journey has an unwritten set of rules that should be acknowledged and considered when selling your products and services.
-Many of our startups and small business owner clients voice frustrations with the selling process in this space.
+Many of our clients voice frustrations with the selling process in this space.
 However, we redirect that energy to help them focus on the buying process—the process your prospective customers must go through to buy from you.
 It’s often just a matter of sitting on the other side of the table and empathizing with your buyer.

 3 Things to Remember About B2B Sales

 1. Your prospect’s timeline for buying and your timeline for selling is entirely different.

 2. The larger your prospect’s organization, the more people involved in the decision-making, and the more due diligence will be done on you as the seller.

 Imagine if you were in your prospective customer’s shoes and a small, new, or unproven vendor tried to sell you a new software or service for your company.
 Would you be confident enough to put your job on the line if the solution doesn’t work out for your company after selecting it?
 Most people would say no, and thus, they involve many people in the organization to help them make buying decisions.
 With that in mind, back to point #1 made above—your urgency is not theirs, so you must account for other internal priorities taking precedence over deciding to respond to you or further engage you about buying your product.
 Furthermore, there are holidays, vacation days, travel, and sick days that are variables that affect the availability of everyone involved and thus usually prevents a timely consensus.